 August 2022 – August 2023

-- Collaborated in the conception and launch of a campus-wide navigation app to enhance campus accessibility for Harvard students and staff
+- Collaborated on the development and launch of a campus-wide navigation app to enhance campus accessibility for Harvard students and staff

 - Engaged over 1,000 users through surveys and feedback sessions to inform the team’s improvement efforts